Definitions and Handy Terms

 Game Master: A person who is running a game.
 They are the judges, the referees, and the final arbitrators.
 This is a generic term that is used in most forms of role-playing, and it has many synonyms (e.g. Dungeon Master, Story Teller).
 There are those who refer to those in this position as gods, but we think that's a bit egocentric.

-Gaming: The hobby of playing games.
-This term is usually reserved for role-playing games, but is generally also applied to war games and collectable card games.
+The hobby of playing games.
+This term is usually reserved for role-playing

 Gleck: An onomatopoeic slang term for killing someone.
 It is derived, supposedly, from the sound a sword makes as it is impaled through someone's abdomen.